KatayamaLab/resutil/README.md

 `RESUTIL_DEBUG` Enables debug mode where a temporary directory is used as experiment directory.
 The temporary directory will not be unloaded to the cloud storage.

+## Saving checkpoint

+For long-running executions, call `param.save_checkpoint()` to temporarily upload the data in the experiment directory.

 ## Directory structure in the cloud storage

 ```plain text